 Another comedian that stole the hearts of the judges was comic granny Barbara Nice, who turned up with a bag for life full of quips and funnies.
 She got some big laughs from the judges and audience, earning 4 yeses from the judges and odds of 20/1 at Ladbrokes.
 Could you crowd surf her way to the finals?

 Dave and Finn

 This little powerhouse from Malta came into the stage and blew the judges away with a powerful rendition of her original song ‘Ten’.
-She is just ten years old, but had a voice that belied her ears.
-Her song writing and maturity was impressive and she certainly made her country proud.
+She is just ten years old but had a voice that belied her years.
+Her songwriting and maturity were impressive and she certainly made her country proud.
 She impressed Alisha so much, in fact. that she got her golden buzzer.
 As such, she’s one of the favourites, with odds of 9/1 at Bet365.

 Rosie and Adam

 When we first found out that they’s be doing their roller sating act for 3 months – everyone was a little dubious.
 This attractive and sporty looking couple rolled onto the stage and declared they were doing a roller skating routine – for the first time in public.
 What followed was like watching professional ice dancers without the ice – jumps, lifts and throws.
 It was stylish, energetic and skilfull – and belied the newness of the routine.
 They now have odds of 20/1 at Betfred.